Create index in MongoDB

 Read: MongoDB group by count

-MongoDB create an index in a nested field
+Example 4: Creating an index in a nested field

 In MongoDB, you can also create an index in a nested field.
 The nested type is the object data type that allows arrays of objects to be indexed in a way that they can be queried independently from each other.
-You will more understand with the help of an example:
+You will understand better with the help of an example:

 Example: